laurakond/Stitch-Art-Guides-pp4/README.md

 (By Laura Kondrataite)

 Are you practicing crafts or simply interested in dipping your toes in the vast world of modern embroidery?
 Then look no further.
 Enter the Stitch Art Guides!
-This website is created with avid stitchers and wondering newbies in mind.
+This website was created with avid stitchers and wondering newbies in mind.

-Art Stich Guides provides a number of various tutorials on how to set up and get started with your first project whether it is a simple cross stitch sampler or a more advanced project.
+Art Stitch Guides provides a number of various tutorials on how to set up and get started with your first project, whether it is a simple cross stitch sampler or a more advanced project.

 All are welcome.